Weights for relative motives; relation with mixed complexes of sheaves: Preliminaries: relative motives and weight structures

 \end{proof}

 \begin{rema} 1.
-In \cite{degcis} for a smooth $f:X\to Y$ the object $f_!f^!(\q_Y)$ was denoted by $\mg_Y(X)$ (cf. also Definition 1.3 of \cite{scholfcohom}; yet note that in loc.cit. cohomological motives are considered, this interchanges $*$ with $!$ in the notation for motivic functors).
+In \cite{degcis} for a smooth $f:X\to Y$ the object $f_!f^!(\q_Y)$ was denoted by $\mg_Y(X)$ (cf. also Definition 1.3 of \cite{scholfcohom}; yet note that in loc. cit. cohomological motives are considered, this interchanges $*$ with $!$ in the notation for motivic functors).
 We will not usually need this notation below (yet cf. Remarks \ref{rtwchow}(1) and \ref{rintel}(4)).

-2. In \cite{degcis} the functor $f^*$ was constructed for any (separated) morphism $f$ not necessarily of finite type; it preserves compact objects (see Proposition 14.1.5 of ibid.).
-Besides, for such an $f$ and any separated finite type $g:X'\to X$ we have an isomorphism $f^*g_!\cong g'_!f'{}^*$ (for the corresponding $f'$ and $g'$; cf. part \ref{iexch} of the proposition).
+2. In \cite{degcis} the functor $f^*$ was constructed for any morphism $f$ not necessarily of finite type; it preserves compact objects (see Theorem 15.2.1(1) of ibid.).
+Besides, for such an $f$ and any finite type $g:X'\to X$ we have an isomorphism $f^*g_!\cong g'_!f'{}^*$ (for the corresponding $f'$ and $g'$; cf. part \ref{iexch} of the proposition).

-Below the only morphisms of infinite type that we will be interested in are limits of immersions (more precisely, we will need the natural morphism $j_K:K\to S$ from a point $K$ of a scheme $S$ to $S$ itself; see Notation).
+Below the only morphisms of infinite type that we will be interested in are limits of immersions (more precisely, for a Zariski point $K$ of a scheme $S$ we will consider the natural morphism $j_K:K\to S$; cf. Notation).

 Now note: if $f$ is a pro-open immersion, then one can define $f^!=f^*$.
 So, one can also define $j_K^!$ that preserves compact objects (cf. also \S2.2.12 of \cite{bbd}).
-The system of these functors satisfy the second assertion in part \ref{iexch} of the proposition (for a finite type separated $g$).
+The system of these functors satisfy the second assertion in part \ref{iexch} of the proposition (for a finite type $g$).

+3. If $f$ is a finite universal homeomorphism, then $f^*$ is an equivalence of categories by assertion \ref{itr} of our proposition.
+Hence its right adjoint $f_*$ is an equivalence also.
+Since $f^!$ is right adjoint to $f_!=f_*$, we conclude that $f_!$ and $f^!$ are equivalences too.